 The cycle often continues once the abusive relationship has ended.
 This is important for women to see that even when she is not there, he continues to engage in the same behaviors and patterns.
 The cycle of abuse continues.

 If you’re a woman who is being abused, you are not the reason he is abusing you.
 You are not responsible for his mood swings, anger, problems, or life.
 Abusers blame their victims, and emotionally manipulate their victims.

-To stop the cycle of abuse, you need to find a way to walk away from the relationship.
+The only way to stop the cycle of abuse is to create a plan for walking away from the relationship.
 Get strength, power, wisdom, and support from women’s distress lines, shelters, and people who understand the dynamics of abuse.

 If you want to talk about your experience of the cycle of abuse, visit the The National Domestic Violence Hotline for confidential support, 24 hours a day.
 Remember that your computer use can be monitored, so be careful about clicking on resources or links for women in abusive marriages if you think your husband will find out.
 If you think your internet usage might be monitored, call the National Domestic Violence Hotline at 1−800−799−7233.

 To learn more about men who hurt the women they say they love, read Why Does He Do That?
 Inside the Mind of an Angry Man.